TomQunChao/pwn_envs_docker/README.md

 ## detail

-u16: python 3.5+pip 20+pwntools+tmux+peda
+- u16: python 3.5+pip 20+pwntools+tmux+peda

-u18: python 3.6+lastest pip+pwntools+tmux+peda
+- u18: python 3.6+lastest pip+pwntools+tmux+peda

-u20: python 3.8+lastest pip+pwntools+tmux+peda
+- u20: python 3.8+lastest pip+pwntools+tmux+peda
+- This mirror use sjtu mirror, you can change it in docker file

-alternatives: pwndbg on u18/20/22, SpaceVim for coding on u18/20/22, gdb-multiarch
+- alternatives: pwndbg on u18/20/22, SpaceVim for coding on u18/20/22, gdb-multiarch

 ## debug